SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 **By changing touchable physical objects** to remove causes.
 - ==This removal means that the object is present here.==
 - ==To avoid its presentation is prevention.==

+### Action
-For actions, change the person's
+For actions, there are 3 cases in terms of the subject.
-- thought
+- if the subject is a human, remove
-  - when the thought is here, alter it by external reminders.
+	- thought by external reminders.
+	> Notice:
-  - to prevent the thought, change the person's environment to help the person be more informed.
+	> - to prevent the thought, change the person's environment to help the person be more informed.
+	> - not try to change the subject brutally.
 	- its environment by external forces
 		- change the object's state
 		- import external constraints

+-	if the subject is a nonhuman but organism, remove thought, **itself** or its env.
+-	if the subject is a nonliving physical object, then the thought is actually physical rules which cannot be altered.
+In this case, remove itself or env.

 For interactions in which multiple components mix up like those in biology, focus on components not interfaces.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzY3NTE2OTMyLC04NjU1MjY2NDAsLTEzMj
-c3MjgyNzQsMjkwOTQwNTE5XX0=
+eyJoaXN0b3J5IjpbLTE0MTczNzYxOTUsLTg2NTUyNjY0MCwtMT
+MyNzcyODI3NCwyOTA5NDA1MTldfQ==
 -->